 Introduction

 Psycholinguistics is concerned with the cognitive mechanisms behind language production and comprehension.
-These mechanisms intervene at all levels of language processing including the decoding of phonemes, the treatment of linguistic structures at the word or sentence level but also the establishment of meaning.
-As far as meaning processing is concerned, an important part of the research deals with pragmatics or the ways humans effectively communicate information.
-The pragmatic meaning of an utterance is not formally encoded but it is worked out by considering the speaker’s intention given the conversational context of the utterance.
-For instance, in classical example in (1) the encoded meaning of the sentence the addressee’s ability (can you?) to reach and hand over the salt the context (speaker eating a meal) they likely want the salt the meaning of the utterance is worked ou.
+These mechanisms intervene at all levels of language processing from early phonemic decoding, to lexical and syntactic disambiguation, to the establishment of a speaker’s intended meaning.
+As far as this latter processing is concerned, an important part of the research deals with pragmatics or the ways humans effectively communicate information.
+The pragmatic meaning of an utterance is not formally encoded linguistically but it is worked out by considering the speaker’s informative intention given the conversational context of the utterance.
+For instance, in Searle’s classical example in (1) the encoded meaning of the sentence (sometimes called the ‘literal meaning’) concerns the addressee’s ability (can you?) to reach and hand over the salt, However, in the given context (speaker and addressee are eating a meal) the speaker’s intention becomes apparent: they likely want to use the salt.
+Thus, the speaker’s meaning of the utterance is worked out by reasoning about the speaker’s intion, given the literal meaning of the utterance and the situated discourse context.

 Context: the speaker and the addressee are having dinner.